alvaro-canepa/alvis-starter/README.md

 First define `VITE_APP_TITLE` in your `.env` file.

-Versions 1.11 and later use pnpm as the package manager.
+Use pnpm as the package manager.

 ## Recommended IDE Setup